salesforcecli/plugin-auth/messages/sfdxurl.store.md

 authorize an org using an SFDX auth URL stored within a file The SFDX auth URL must have the format "%s".
 NOTE: The SFDX auth URL uses the "force" protocol, and not "http" or "https".
 Also, the "instanceUrl" inside the SFDX auth URL doesn't include the protocol ("https://").

 You have three options when creating the auth file.
-The easiest option is to redirect the output of the `sfdx org:display --verbose --json` command into a file.
+The easiest option is to redirect the output of the `<%= config.bin %> org:display --verbose --json` command into a file.
 For example, using an org you have already authorized:

     $ <%= config.bin %> <%= command.id %> org:display -o <OrgUsername> --verbose --json > authFile.json
     $ <%= config.bin %> <%= command.id %> -f authFile.json